 Charm of the native forest on a Tasmanian nocturnal wildlife tour

-The Experience – Bookable only to complement the Quoll Patrol in a multiway package
+The Experience – Bookable only to complement the Quoll Patrol in a multiday package

 The hunt is on for the fascinating and elusive platypus before travelling to a nearby bush cabin surrounded by native forest for dinner and a nocturnal wildlife tour.
 Relax to the afternoon sounds of the bush chorus from the forest birds; enjoy a campfire dinner with a Tassie wine or beers in hand before the sun sets when you take a guided walk into the forest to see the clingers and climbers of the Tassie bush.

 The Venue & Cabin